Jrmy-rbr/Jrmy-rbr.github.io/_draft/draft-first-post.md

 layout: post
 ---

-In the COVID pandemic, one interesting quantity one might want to estimate is the proportion p_nd of infected people that are not detected by the tests.
+In the COVID pandemic, one interesting quantity one might want to estimate is the proportion $$p_nd$$ of infected people that are not detected by the tests.
 There are many reasons why not all infected persons are detected: For example, it is possible that many people only have mild symptoms, and therefore do not try to get tested.
 Another reason is that we simply do not have enough test to